-Learn how quickly you can start ingesting and aggregating Clickstream logs on Amazon EMR using StreamSets Transformer, and see how the data is analyzed in Elasticsearch, Kibana, and Amazon Redshift.
+Learn how quickly you can start ingesting and aggregating Clickstream logs on Amazon EMR using StreamSets Transformer Engine, and see how the data is analyzed in Elasticsearch, Kibana, and Amazon Redshift.

 What is Clickstream Analysis?

 Clickstream analysis by definition is the process of collecting, analyzing, and reporting aggregate information about webpage visits.
-In this blog, we will review how StreamSets Transformer, a Spark ETL engine, running on Amazon EMR can help ingest and aggregate Clickstream logs.
+In this blog, we will review how StreamSets Transformer Engine, a Spark ETL engine, running on Amazon EMR can help ingest and aggregate Clickstream logs.

 Here are the details of the dataset and data pipeline components:

 - Dataset and Data Source: Clickstream logs read from Amazon S3

 - Number of views for each session with respect to action for a specific URL